Darker than Black: Shikkoku no Hana

 Darker than Black: Shikkoku no Hana (DARKER THAN BLACK-漆黒の花-, Dākā Zan Burakku Shikkoku no Hana) is a Japanese manga written and illustrated by Yuji Iwahara.
-The series is a spin-off to the 2007 anime series Darker than Black and focuses on the assassin, Hei, who hunts a man named Harvest.
-In the story, Harvest is creating several super-powered humans known as Contractors by using a plant filled with supernatural elements known as the "Black Dendelion."
+The series is a spin-off to the 2007 anime series Darker than Black and focuses on Hei, who is in a way to hunt the Canadian Contractor Matthew Edner, also known as a man named Harvest and the "Black Dendelion."

 The manga was serialized in Square Enix's seinen manga magazine Young Gangan between May 2009 and January 2011, and collected a total of four tankōbon volumes.
 Although it was not released in English-speaking regions, the series was popular in Japan, selling several issues and being the subject of positive reviews by Western critics.
 The characters and artwork were praised, along with the narrative's accessibility to new readers.